Scroll down to see all 6 designs

 Order as a Tattoo Design, Graphic Design or Hand-Brushed Art

 Each design may be ordered as a Tattoo Design (Adobe PDF), a Commercial Design (JPG) or as original hand-brushed art.
 Tattoo Designs and commercial use Graphic Art Designs can be immediately downloaded when your order is placed.
-The hand-brushed art is personally created by Master Takase when your order is placed and so the art takes a few days to be created and is then mailed to you.
+The hand-brushed art is personally created by Master Takase when your order is placed and so the art takes a day or two to be created and is then mailed.

 For Tattoos: We provide you with everything you need for the perfect Japanese tattoo including the line art (also called a stencil) that your tattoo artist must have to correctly ink the design.
 And you get your design immediately when your order is placed.
 There is no waiting!
 So all you need to do is print the design and take it to your favorite tattoo artist.
 And your tattoo artist does not even need to know Japanese!
 Getting the perfect Japanese tattoo really is just this easy.